Ajay0-0Ram/Software-Design-and-Architecture/Assignments/1. Factory Pattern/ReadMe.md

 Descrription:

 The TestFiles contain the SmartDeviceFactoryDatabase text file used for the database and the test cases.
 The SmartDeviceFactory contains all classes and interfaces used for implementation.
+The BrandAFactory interface implements the interfaces BrandABulb, BrandAlock

 Test Method: